log/create tunneling connection using google compute ssh command

 Here's a breakdown of the command:

-• The -- is used to indicate the end of gcloud command options and the beginning of the SSH command options.
-This convention is common in many command-line utilities and serves to separate command-specific options from arguments.
+command options and the beginning of the SSH command options.
+This convention is common in many command-line utilities and serves to separate command-specific options from arguments. - The

-• The -N SSH option instructs the SSH client not to execute any commands on the remote server.
-This is especially useful when your sole objective is to establish an SSH tunnel and you don't need to initiate an interactive shell session.
+SSH option instructs the SSH client not to execute any commands on the remote server.
+This is especially useful when your sole objective is to establish an SSH tunnel and you don't need to initiate an interactive shell session. - The

 However, in terms of security, I must emphasize that I'm uncertain about the safety and security of this method, so proceed with caution and take appropriate measures to ensure the security of your setup.